Uploaded image for project: 'JDK'

 • Allow developers to opt in to a programming model for domain values in which objects are distinguished solely by the values of their fields, much as the int value 3 is distinguished from the int value 4.

-• Migrate popular classes that represent domain values in the standard library, such as Integer and LocalDate, to this programming model.
-Support compatible migration of user-defined classes.
+• Support compatible migration of existing classes that represent domain values to this programming model.
+Migrate suitable classes in the JDK, such as Integer and LocalDate, to be value classes.

 • Maximize the freedom of the JVM to store domain values in ways that improve memory footprint, locality, and garbage collection efficiency.